Why Are We Attracted to the People We Are?

 And we definitely came across some interesting perspectives.
 We were going to write about some of what we discovered, but of course, we figured out that, at least for some of it, someone else had already written about it pretty well.
 And we decided not to reinvent the wheel.

-So, that someone - Harville Hendrix - offers some pretty interesting suggestions here.
+So, that "someone" (a guy named Harville Hendrix) - offers some pretty interesting suggestions here.

 The following is a brief excerpt from